www.locriantica.it

 Between the end of the XIX century a.D. and the beginning of the XX century a.D. the archaeological heritage of the ancient Locri Epizephyrii was constantly harmed in part by the ignorance of common people that found in the remains of the ancient city some easily collectable material to reuse in the building of poor houses, and in part (the bigger) by the smuggling of artistic heritage done by the local squires which saw in it a fast and easy way to profiteer, since buyers (private or institutional) mostly foreigner abounded and the offer was really wide: from statues to even entire columns.

-After this dutiful introduction to make you understand better the places in which the story developed we'll now follow in detail the evolution of the vicissitude which involved the Persephon.
+After this dutiful introduction to make you understand better the places in which the story developed we'll now follow in detail the evolution of the vicissitude which involved the Persephone.

 THE STORY OF THE THEFT

-The 16th December 1915 the statue was exposed at the Royal Museum of Berlin; the German experts, with the already cited Pick, immediately revealed that it was from the ancient Locri Epizephyrii.
+The 16th December 1915 the statue was exposed at the Royal Museum of Berlin; the German experts, with the already cited Pick, immediately theorized a Locrian origin.
 But how did it get to Germany?

 That was the year in which began the First World War; therefore the French authorities confiscated the statue since it was property of an individual of German nationality, and so an enemy.